Self-induced marginality in plastically deformed crystals

-The post-yield regime, characterized by relative stabilization of the average stress level, can be interpreted as a quasi-stationary non-equilibrium steady state (NESS).
-A representative snapshot of the micro-configuration of the crystal in the state $D$ is shown in Fig.~\ref{fig:04} where we see further development of the polycrystalline grain texture.
-During intermittent avalanches characterizing this regime larger grains occasionally merge while small grains continue to emerge.
+The ensuing post-yield regime, characterized by the relative stabilization of the average stress level, can be broadly interpreted as a quasi-stationary non-equilibrium steady state.
+A representative snapshot of the micro-configuration of the crystal in the state $D$ is shown in Fig.~\ref{fig:04}(a) where we see progressive maturation of the polycrystalline grain texture.
+During intermittent avalanches characterizing this regime larger grains occasionally merge while smaller grains continue to emerge.
 In this way the self-organization of dislocations continues to generate additional scales which contribute to the formation of the global hierarchical structure.
-Through the transitions from isolated dislocation motion to collective dislocation behavior the system acquires access to a much broader repertoire of relaxation mechanisms.
-A detailed analysis of the avalanche structure shows that while in the pre-yield regime plastification takes place primarily in the form of isolated, linear arrangements of transformed elements, a typical post-yield avalanche reveals extended plastified regions with complex branching.
+The complexity of the emerging configuration is illustrated in Fig.~\ref{fig:04}(b) where we show the corresponding strain distribution in the Poincaré disk.
+While in the reference state (pristine crystal) all configurational points were concentrated in the origin, now they are spread all over the configurational space with expected accumulation near the bottoms of at least five energy wells representing different replicas of the unstressed square lattice; for comparison, in the pre-yield regime the system explores at most three energy wells immediately adjacent to the reference state.
+In other words, plastic yield not only marks the transitions from isolated dislocation motion to collective dislocation behavior, but also implies the access to a much broader repertoire of relaxation mechanisms.
+For instance, a more detailed analysis of the avalanche structure illustrated in \cite{SM} shows that while in the pre-yield regime plastification takes place primarily in the form of isolated, linear arrangements of transformed elements, a typical post-yield avalanche reveals extended plastified regions with complex branching.